Conference Programme

 • Nandini

-Nandini Sukumar Chief Executive Officer The World Federation of Exchanges
+Nandini Sukumar Chief Executive Officer World Federation of Exchanges (WFE)

 • Nandini Sukumar

-Chief Executive Officer The World Federation of Exchanges
+Chief Executive Officer World Federation of Exchanges (WFE)

 Nandini Sukumar is the Chief Executive Officer of the World Federation of Exchanges, the global association for exchanges and CCPs.
 The WFE represents more than 250 exchanges and clearing houses globally, educating stakeholders on the vital role played by market infrastructures in the real economy and as a standard setter, finding the consensus on issues among the global membership.
 Of our members, 37% are in Asia-Pacific, 44% in EMEA and 19% in the Americas.
 WFE’s 87 member CCPs and clearing services collectively ensure that risk takers post some $1.3 trillion (equivalent) of resources to back their positions, in the form of initial margin and default fund requirements.
 WFE exchanges, together with other exchanges feeding into our database, are home to over 51,000 listed companies, and the market capitalisation of these entities is over $110 trillion; around $140 trillion (EOB) in trading annually passes through WFE members (at end 2024).
 Ms. Sukumar is Vice Chair of IOSCO’s Affiliate Members Consultative Committee and Chair of the AMCC’s Sustainability Taskforce.